franciscolacerd/DebounceAndThrottleTypescript/README.md

-# Debounce And Throttle Typescript
+# Debounce and Throttle - Typescript

 ## Throttling
   Throttling is a technique used to control the rate at which a function is executed,